 Federal Law Enforcement Partners Commemorate National Human Trafficking Awareness Day--January 11, 2023

-If you believe you or someone you know is a victim of human trafficking or may have information about a trafficking situation, please call the National Human Trafficking Hotline toll-free at 1-888-373-7888 or visit https://humantraffickinghotline.org.
-You can also text the National Human Trafficking Hotline at 233733.
+If you or someone you know is in danger, please call 911.
+If you are a human trafficking victim or have information about a potential human trafficking situation, please call the National Human Trafficking Resource Center at 1-888-373-7888 or by texting 233733.
+Calls and texts are answered 24 hours a day, seven days a week.

 Human trafficking is a serious federal crime where individuals are compelled by force, fraud, or coercion to engage in commercial sex, labor, or domestic servitude against their will.
 Traffickers exploit and endanger some of the most vulnerable members of our society and cause unimaginable harm.
 In January 2022, Attorney General Merrick B. Garland launched a new national strategy to combat human trafficking that aims to prevent all forms of trafficking, prosecute trafficking cases, and support trafficking victims and survivors.